iscc/iscc-core/docs/index.md

 - Updated dependencies
 - Added Flake.from_int and Flake.from_string
 - Made Flake comparable and hashable
+- Use standard hex encoded multihash for datahash

 ### 0.2.3 - 2022-03-06
 - Update to iscc-schema 0.3.3